 The training shall be focused on topics relevant to school laws, school operations, and the powers, duties, and responsibilities of the members of the board of directors.
-The responsibilities include, but are not limited to legal requirements; role differentiation; financial management; improving student achievement; reading and interpreting an audit report the duties and responsibilities of the various levels of employees within the district as well as those of the board of directors; and information regarding school safety and student discipline.
+The responsibilities include, but are not limited to legal requirements, financial management, improving student achievement, and the duties and responsibilities of the various levels of employees within the district as well as those of the board of directors.